A pretty, Grade II listed cottage set in the heart of the Derbyshire village of Winster.

 This is an excellent base for a wonderful Peak District holiday all year round.

 Over three floors.
-Three bedrooms: 1 x double, 1 x single, 1 x second floor family room with 1 double and 1 single.
+Three bedrooms: 1 x double, 1 x single, 1 x second floor family room with sloping ceiling, this room has 1 double and 1 single.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen.
 Sitting room with dining area and woodburning stove.

 About the location